 “YOU WERE PROFOUNDLY RADIANT.
 WE LOVE LEARNING FROM YOU.”
 Here is a link to a recent discussion with a terrific group of young women activists and academics about women, politics, and power.
 For my speaking, I am represented by Anderson Luba-Lucas for my speaking.
 Contact Annette Luba-Lucas, Managing Partner.
 Visit here.

 The #VoteHerIn podcast motivated the movement to elect our first woman POTUS−sharing the inspirational and frank guidance of women leaders working in diverse political contexts and with diverse personal experiences.
-Throughout−the underlying theme of the discussion is the challenge women face to achieving any kind of executive political power.
-We continue to explore why women’s public leadership matters, particularly in executive office.
+Throughout−the underlying theme of the discussion was the challenge women face to achieving any kind of executive political power.
+So many amazing women leaders have joined us:

 “It’s imperative that we have more women in political office at every level.
 Women have proven they want to get involved.
 Vote Her In: Your Guide to Electing Our First Woman President is an impressive strategic guide for all women who want to be a part of breaking the glass ceiling.”
 Jan Schakowsky, Member of Congress